Tradecoin-Token/waves-node-tools-extension/README.md

 miner-notifier {
   payout {
     enable = yes
-    start-height = 123456789 # starting at what height pay lessors interval = 10000 # how often to pay
+    from-height = 123456789 # starting at what height pay lessors interval = 10000 # how often to pay
     delay = 2000 # delay after the interval until payout percent = 90 # which amount of mined Waves to payout for lessors